kim-online/KIMKOEHLERCODE2/TUTORIAL-GENERATING-MESHES-FROM-IMAGE/README.md

 int x;
 ```

-This time, we would try to use another mesh mode, and add a few lines to your setup():
+This time, we would try to use another mesh mode, and add a few lines in your setup():
 ```
 void ofApp::setup(){